Summer Wheat

 BIO

-Select group exhibitions featuring her work include, Yaro Pickers, Harper’s Books, New York, NY (2020); Summer Wheat and Hirosuke Yabe, Wasserman Projects, Detroit, MI (2019); America Will Be!
-Surveying the Contemporary Landscape, Dallas Museum of Art, Dallas, TX (2019); The Magnetic Fields, Gio Marconi, Milan, Italy (2019); SEED, Paul Kasmin Gallery, New York, NY (2018); More Material, Salon 94, New York, NY (2014); Expanding the Field of Abstraction, Institute of Contemporary Art, Boston, MA (2013-14); beyond the stretcher, deCordova Museum and Sculpture Park, Lincoln, MA (2013); and Paradox Maintenance Technicians: A comprehensive technical manual to contemporary painting from Los Angeles and Beyond, Torrance Art Museum, Torrance, CA (2013).
-Wheat’s work is in numerous public and private collections, including the Dallas Museum of Art, Dallas, TX; de Young Museum, San Francisco, CA; Peréz Art Museum Miami, Miami, FL; The Henry Art Gallery at the University of Washington, Seattle, WA; The Mint Museum, Charlotte, NC; and the Speed Art Museum in Louisville, KY.
-Wheat has received several awards and prizes including, the Northern Trust Purchase Prize at EXPO Chicago (2019) and the New York NADA Artadia Award (2016).
-Summer Wheat is working with International Architects Atelier to transform the Beaux-Arts Conservatory on the property of the Kansas City Museum.
-Her light filled sacred space titled JewelHouse, is set to open in 2024.
+Select group exhibitions featuring her work include, Yaro Pickers, Harper’s Books, New York, NY; Summer Wheat and Hirosuke Yabe, Wasserman Projects, Detroit, MI; America Will Be!
+Surveying the Contemporary Landscape, Dallas Museum of Art, Dallas, TX; The Magnetic Fields, Gio Marconi, Milan, Italy; SEED, Paul Kasmin Gallery, New York, NY; More Material, Salon 94, New York, NY; Expanding the Field of Abstraction, Institute of Contemporary Art, Boston, MA; beyond the stretcher, deCordova Museum and Sculpture Park, Lincoln, MA; and Paradox Maintenance Technicians: A comprehensive technical manual to contemporary painting from Los Angeles and Beyond, Torrance Art Museum, Torrance, CA. Wheat’s work is in numerous public and private collections, including the Dallas Museum of Art, Dallas, TX; de Young Museum, San Francisco, CA; Peréz Art Museum Miami, Miami, FL; The Henry Art Gallery at the University of Washington, Seattle, WA; The Mint Museum, Charlotte, NC; and the Speed Art Museum in Louisville, KY.
+Wheat has received several awards and prizes including, the 2019 Northern Trust Purchase Prize at EXPO Chicago and the 2016 New York NADA Artadia Award (2016).
+Summer Wheat is working with International Architects Atelier to transform the Kansas City Museum’s Beaux-Arts Conservatory into a light-filled sacred space titled “JewelHouse,” set to open in 2026.
+Wheat lives and works in New York.